freedomofpress/securedrop/docs/install.md

 When you're done, save the file and exit the editor.

 Run the playbook.
-You will be prompted to enter the sudo password for each server. `<username>` is the user you created during the Ubuntu installation, and should be the same user you copied the ssh public keys to.
+You will be prompted to enter the sudo password for each server. `<username>` is the user you created during the Ubuntu installation, and should be the same user you copied the SSH public keys to.

     $ ansible-playbook -i inventory -u <username> -K --sudo site.yml